 Who Created This Tribe?

-Raised bi-culturally in the United States and Cameroon, Amanda’s interest in navigating multicultural environments started young.
-In addition to managing The Black Expat, she is a higher education professional.
+As a third culture kid, Amanda’s interest in navigating multicultural environments started young.
+In addition to managing The Black Expat, she is a higher education professional and counselor.

 Now, Meet The Team!

 A Third Culture Kid (TCK) of Lebanese origin, Dounia has lived in France, UK, Australia, Philippines, Mexico, USA and Cyprus.
 She writes about her experiences growing up as a TCK and adjusting as an adult TCK on her blog Next Stop, which is a collection of prose, poetry and photography.
 She’s also a freelance writer, editor, and photographer.
 Currently based in the US, she’s happily married to a fellow TCK, who shares her love for travel, music and good food.